v0ss3n/process-portfolio/_posts/sensor-spinster/2024-06-01-sensor-spinster-overview.md

 ### 1. Context

 #### What defines a contemporary artisan?
+In the dutch context, this is actually a matter of what you make of it, since the term is not protected.
+If you want to call yourself an artisan, you can; no one can stop you.
+This is not the definition I would like to go by though.

+- Legally, an artisan doesn't mean anything

+During this project, I've spoken to many spinners.
+Most of them are not spinning professionally but as a hobby.
+I've met them at spinning circles, workshops and markets.
+Some of the hobbyists are still finding ways to make some extra money through textile crafts, but not necessarily through spinning.

+When does skill and practice turn into practicing a craft?
+I've spoken with Gregor about his view on this and tried to define the blurry boundaries between the artist, hobbyist, craftsperson and artisan.

+Most hand spinners I've met are not living off of hand spinning.
+They either have other methods of earning a living, or are not primary bread winners (so no financial pressure).
+Other methods of earning a living as a professional hand spinners is through education, so giving spinning workshops or hosting spinning circles.

+There are also spinners that have businesses that relate to wool, and do hand spinning as part of that.

+, in which case hand spinning is an extra income stream

 #### Can you approach e-textiles in the same way to become an e-textile artisan?
 </div>